tradelunch/useQuill/README.md

 # useQuill
-use Quill on React with useQuill hook
+use Quill on React with useQuill hook.
+I will update README.md